ahmed-tasaly/WallMe-Wallpaper/README.md

 </span>
 </br>

-you don't need this app is aimed at people who realy want to feel comfortable with using their phones or the one who wants a new feel for their phone
+you don't need this app, it is aimed at people who realy want to feel comfortable with using their phones or the one who wants a new feel for their phone

 </br>